usgs/shakecast/pages/pycast/testing.md

 sudo python shakecast/sc/test/test.py
 ~~~

-If you wish to receive the test emails generated, you can run it with your own email address:
+If you wish to receive the test emails generated, you can run it with your own email address as an argument:
 ~~~
 sudo python shakecast/sc/test/test.py my.email@email.com
 ~~~